dcorre/otrain/docs/global_description.rst

 * ``PATH_INFER`` with the path where the ``infer_results.dat`` is stored.

-Type ``otrainee-cnn_checkinfer -h`` to see the other optional arguments.
+Type ``otrain-cnn_checkinfer -h`` to see the other optional arguments.

 For example:

 .. code-block:: console

-    otrainee-checkinfer --plots otrainee_plots --crossmatch .  --infer candidates
+    otrain-checkinfer --plots otrain_plots --crossmatch .  --infer candidates

 It will results a folder ``CheckInfer`` containing some plots illustrating the dependence of the probability that a candidate is a true transient (returned by the CNN algorithm) as a function of magnitude and FWHM ratio (so far, can include more check in the future).
 It also compares this evolution for the simulated soures with respect to the non-simulated sources.
 It is also useful to get an idea of the FWHM ratio range that can be applied to filter the candidates.